HSLdevcom/transitdata-partial-apc-expander-combiner/README.md

 Some details:

-- In general, if several partial APC messages are received per stop, the passenger counts are aggregated.
+- In general, if several partial APC messages are received per stop, their passenger counts are aggregated.

 - We merge messages based on the server-side ingest timestamps instead of the reported time in the vehicles as experience has shown that the clocks in the vehicles cannot be trusted.